wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab2.md

 ### 3. Configure the Queue Treatment loop and Opt Out and Callback steps

 - In Flow Designer - Configure the Queue treatment for the first queue.
 Use the queueCounter variable and configure the Opt out steps including the high volume message and the callback step.
-- Configure the voicemail destination to the same external number above.
+- Configure the voicemail destination to the same Cisco Toll Free number above.
 - Validate the flow and publish it.

 ### 4. Plug In New Flow into Routing Strategy